sysid/twbm/README.md

 However, there is no risk in trying [twbm](https://github.com/sysid/twbm). twbm is 100% buku compatible.
 If you do not like it you can go back without loosing your bookmark database.

-So why not contribute directly to buku?
-Because I do not agree with all design decisions (see also Architecture) and I had to make too many compromises.
+Why not contribute to buku?
+Because I do not agree with all design decisions (see also Architecture).

-To harness `twbm`'s power, you should use the correct FTS search syntax (see: https://www.sqlite.org/fts5.html chapter 3).
+To harness `twbm`'s power, you need to use correct FTS search syntax (see: https://www.sqlite.org/fts5.html chapter 3).
-I did not make efforts to sanitize incorrect user input (see examples).

 If you find a bug, please open an issue.